 I have practiced law for 40 years.
 I have been involved in numerous trials at all court levels from the Provincial Family Court through the Superior Courts, up to and including the Court of Appeal.
 However, my underlying philosophy is to attempt to find “interest based” solutions and assist my clients in the least intrusive way and as economically as possible.

 My Relationship with My Clients

-Every client is equally important to me.
 I pride myself on developing and maintaining close professional relationships with my client base, some of whom I have actively represented since coming to the area in 1971.

 I try to keep in close contact with my clients.
 I realize the importance of returning phone calls and emails and try to do so within 24 hours.
 I also promptly forward all letters and documents to my clients so they have a complete record of the legal work done on their behalf.
-I also send out interim accounts when appropriate so you have an understanding of the costs being incurred.

 I have been involved in the community on various boards and committees, including but not limited to Family and Children’s Services, Brock University, the local museums and the Niagara-on-the-Lake Heritage Committee (Chair).